kartverket/midgard/website_tools/docs/api/midgard-data.md

 Convert a basic data type to something that can be saved as a hdf5 attribute

+Will raise a TypeError if the attribute cannot be saved in a way that allows reading and correct interpretation of the attribute.

 ## midgard.data._position
  Module for dealing with positions, velocities and position corrections in different coordinate systems